ShaYmez/hblink3-docker-install/README.md

 ![New HBMonv2 Banner](img/HBLINK_logoV2.png "HBMonv2")

-Within this installtion includes the new HBMonv2 by Weldek SP2ONG
+Within this installation includes the new HBMonv2 by Weldek SP2ONG
 * Better dashboard for monitoring per page
 * Python build
 * Websocket connection to web interface